-The generation mix in the AZ/NM/SNV region is dominated by coal and gas, the sum of which provide about 75% of energy requirements.
+The generation mix in the AZ/NM/SNV region consists primarily of nuclear (Palos Verdes), coal and gas, the sum of which provide about 75% of energy requirements.
 The Four Corners area (where the states of CO, NM, AZ and UT meet) is well known for its coal resources and associated power plants, which provide much of the base load energy to the region.
 Peaking capacity comes mostly from natural gas.
 Virtually all new generation capacity is expected to be fueled by natural gas.

-California has a highly varied and wide range of fuel sources, much more balanced than the other regions in the WSCC.
-California has significant geothermal resources and “alternative” sources such as solar and wind.
-Many of these facilities, and other cogeneration plants, were built as a result of the PURPA, which required utilities to purchase energy from Qualified Facilities (QFs) under long term contracts, which fostered plant financing.
-Today, many of these contracts provide for energy and capacity payments that are now significantly above market levels.
-These above-market contracts are part of the stranded cost issue facing utilities throughout the country.
-Much of the hydro and all of the coal generation consumed in the CA/MX region comes from outside the state and is delivered via high voltage AC and DC transmission lines.
+California’s energy needs are met with a wide range of fuel sources, and as a result, the region is more balanced than the other regions in the WSCC.
+California has significant geothermal resources, other “alternative” sources such as solar and wind, and substantial amount of cogeneration.
+Many of these facilities are Qualified Facilities (QFs), which were developed pursuant to the Public Utility Regulatory Policies Act of 1978 (PURPA).
+PURPA required utilities to purchase energy from QFs under long term contracts, which fostered plant financing.
+Today, many of these contracts provide QFs with energy and capacity payments that are significantly above market levels.
+In California, like other regions of the country, QF contracts are part of the stranded cost issue facing utilities.

+While some parts of California (e.g., Northern California) have hydro resources, a substantial amount of the hydro (and all of the coal generation) consumed in the CA/MX region comes from outside the state and is delivered via high voltage AC and DC transmission lines.
 As with other regions in the WSCC, Table 5 shows that most new generation in CA/MX is projected to be fueled by natural gas.

-In the Rocky Mountain region (RM) the power production is almost completely saturated by coal, with the sole exception of one nuclear power plant.
+In the Rocky Mountain region (RM), power production is almost completely saturated by coal.
 Again, like other regions, Table 5 indicates that new generation is projected to consist largely of natural gas.

 Significant Future Developments

 As is the case throughout the U.S., the most significant development in the West is the industry restructuring that is changing the corporate entities that buy and sell energy.
+The traditional model of regulated utilities providing a bundled delivered product is no longer applicable.
+The new model consist of a regulated utility providing unbundled services such as distribution and energy service providers (or their equivalent) providing other services such as energy commodity and metering.

+To date, seven states within the WSCC have pursued restructuring – Montana, Oregon, Nevada, California, New Mexico, Arizona and Nevada.
+Each of these states is pursuing its own model of restructuring.

-The old world model of regulated utilities providing a bundled delivered product is no longer applicable.
-Regional regulated UDCs provide transmission and distribution service, capitalizing on economies of scale in line maintenance and construction, billing, and finance.
-Deregulated for-profit generation companies (Gencos) sell energy to deregulated Energy Service Providers (ESPs) who aggregate retail load, often bundling other services together to serve the customer.
-Wholesale Scheduling Coordinators schedule energy and ancillary services from generators to ESPs.
+In some respects, California provides a vision of the future.
+Pursuant to the California model, regional regulated UDCs provide transmission and distribution services.
+Deregulated for-profit generation companies (Gencos) provide energy to deregulated Energy Service Providers (ESPs) who aggregate retail load, and often bundle other services (such as metering and billing) together to serve the customer.
+Scheduling Coordinators schedule energy and ancillary services from generators to ESPs.
 All entities use futures markets and financial instruments such as options and swaps and other derivatives to manage price risk.

 The participants in the new market structure can be categorized as follows: